Start saving money today with these easy to follow steps.

 Work out your budget.
 This will help show you the state your finances are in.
 This involves looking at how much money you’ve got coming in and going out, your disposable income and what debts you need to pay off.

 There are plenty of apps out there that can help you budget if you don’t fancy tracking it yourself.
-YNAB, Money Dashboard and Monzo are three popular apps that can help you budget.
+YNAB and Monzo are three popular apps that can help you budget.
+Some digital banking apps also contain budgeting features.
 Check out our budgeting apps guide to find one that suits you.

 2. Identify where you’re wasting money